Concept of materiality

 • After briefing the external experts, we received their opinions on the identified tentative materialities and related SDGs and exchanged views with the Board of Directors.

-• The contents compiled by the CSR/ESG Promotion Project Team were discussed by "the Executive Committee" and approved by "the Board of Director consisting" of all directors, including outside directors, to determine Lacto Japan's six materialities, individual measures, and corresponding SDGs.
+• The contents compiled by the CSR/ESG Promotion Project Team were discussed by "the Executive Committee" and approved by "the Board of Director consisting" of all directors, including outside directors, to determine Lacto Japan Group's six materialities, individual measures, and corresponding SDGs.

 Identified materialities